JKHYuen/JKHYuen.github.io/projects/5-other-projects.md

         <span>2020 — Present</span>
     </div>
 </div>
 I streamed the development of *<a href="{{ site.baseurl }}/last-secutor" target="_blank" rel="noopener noreferrer">Last Secutor</a>* full time (5+ streams a week) from 2020 - 2022 on Twitch.
-My streams primarily consists of C#/HLSL programming.
-I also developed almost the entirety of *<a href="{{ site.baseurl }}/physarum" target="_blank" rel="noopener noreferrer">Physarum</a>* live on stream.
+My streams primarily consisted of C#/HLSL programming.
+I also developed almost the entirety of *<a href="{{ site.baseurl }}/physarum" target="_blank" rel="noopener noreferrer">PHYSARUM</a>* live on stream.
 Other streams activities include shader experiments, game rendering/programming research, game design discussion, and C++ practice.
 I still do occasional programming streams currently, but much less often.

- Despite being a very small stream I always encourage aspiring game devs and programmers in chat to ask any programming questions they may have.
+ Despite being a very small stream I always encourage aspiring game devs and programmers in chat to ask any technical questions that they may have.
 This has lead to impromptu lessons on beginner-friendly fundamental programming topics such as memory management, value vs. reference types, classes vs. structs and hash functions.
 As well as frequent explanations on how my game code/shaders work and pros and cons of different implementations.
-I have tutored many viewers in game development/programming over the years and gained a small following on my Twitch and Discord channel, where I answer questions off stream and personally handle all bug reports for my released projects.
+I have tutored many viewers in game development and programming over the years and gained a small following on my Twitch and Discord channel, where I answer questions off stream and personally handle all bug reports for my released projects.